 After watching this series, I found myself wondering why these brothers became so infatuated with Ema that they let it get in the way of their family relationship.
 Sure, Ema looks cute, but she really didn’t have anything in the way of a real personality to make her stand out; honestly, she might as well have been a cardboard cutout or something, because that’s how little of a personality she had.
 Perhaps it was the novelty of having a girl moving into the condo, but considering how much time is shown passing during the series, shouldn’t that novelty have worn off by the end of the series?

-Also, these are all rather good looking guys.
-How come not a single one of them already has a girlfriend?
+Also, these are all rather good-looking guys.
+How come none of them already has a girlfriend?

 Here’s a breakdown of the antics Ema has to put up with from the various brothers: